Amarnath Temple: Deaths due to health, accidents and disasters

-Sir Walter Roper Lawrence in The Valley of Kashmir (1895) writes that the difficulty of pilgrimage route affected the weak and sick, with many also falling victims to cholera.
+Sir Walter Roper Lawrence in The Valley of Kashmir (1895) writes that the difficulty of the pilgrimage route affected the weak and sick, with many also falling victim to cholera.
 In 1928, over 500 pilgrims and mules died on the way to the cave.
 In 1969 a cloudburst resulted in the death of 40 pilgrims.
 The 1996 Amarnath Yatra tragedy involved the death of 243 pilgrims due to exhaustion and exposure.
 In July 2012, 12 pilgrims were killed in a road accident.
 The pilgrims were part of a team who had set up a community kitchen at the pilgrimage.
 Three people were killed and more injured due to a cloudburst at Baltal in 2015.
 Of the 622,000 yatra pilgrims in 2012, 130 died during the yatra.
-The major cause was attributed to people who were not physically fit for the arduous climb, high elevations, and adverse weather undertook the yatra.
+The major cause was attributed to people who were not physically fit for the arduous climb, high elevations, and adverse weather undertaking the yatra.
 Some also died in road accidents before reaching the base camp from where the yatra starts.
 Of the 130 deaths, 88 were due to purported health reasons and 42 in road accidents.
-On 16 July 2017, 18 pilgrims died and many were seriously injured after a JKSRTC bus, which was plying from Jammu city to Pahalgam as part of Amarnath Yatra Convoy, fell into a 150-ft deep gorge near Nachlana area of Jammu's Ramban district around 1:45 P.M.
-16 pilgrims had died on the spot, while 2 succumbed later to their injuries.
+On 16 July 2017, 18 pilgrims died and many were seriously injured after a JKSRTC bus, which was plying from Jammu city to Pahalgam as part of an Amarnath Yatra convoy, fell into a 150-ft deep gorge near Nachlana area of Jammu's Ramban district around 1:45 pm.
+16 pilgrims had died on the spot, while two succumbed later to their injuries.
 This accident happened less than a week after a deadly terrorist attack on a bus carrying Amarnath Yatra pilgrims from Gujarat.

-On 8 July 2022, at around 5:30 pm, flash floods due to localised cloudburst near the holy cave shrine washed away scores of pilgrims.
+On 8 July 2022, at around 5:30 pm, flash floods due to a localised cloudburst near the holy cave shrine washed away scores of pilgrims.
 According to reports, at least fifteen pilgrims died in the incident.
 Jammu and Kashmir lieutenant-governor Manoj Sinha announced compensation of Rs 5 lakh each to the families of the 15 pilgrims who died in the flash floods.

-Threats, attacks, and massacres
+Terror attacks and massacres

 The first threat targeted against Amarnath pilgrims was in 1993; that year Pakistan-based Harkat-ul-Ansar had announced a ban due to demolition of Babri Masjid in the previous year.
-The pilgrimage however was mostly peacefully.
-The Harkat-ul-Mujahideen group imposed what it called a "ban" on the yatra in 1994, 1995 and 1998 while threatening the pilgrims of "serious consequences", however the pilgrimage did continue.
+The pilgrimage however was mostly peaceful.
+The Harkat-ul-Mujahideen group imposed what it called a "ban" on the yatra in 1994, 1995 and 1998 while threatening the pilgrims with "serious consequences"; however the pilgrimage did continue.